gmlewis/irmf/examples/018-rodin-coil/README.md

 The Rodin coil is an interesting structure with some fairly unusual electromagnetic properties.
 Search YouTube for more information.

-In order to work our way up to a full coil with metal wires, let's first model the wire bundles as a single massive wire, then in the next version, we will model the individual wires within each bundle.
+In order to work our way up to a full coil with copper wires, let's first model the wire bundles as a single massive wire, then in the next version, we will model the individual wires within each bundle.

-One really cool property about these models is that the resulting metal wire is a single very long wire that can be tapped at one point to make "start" and "end" wires.
+One really cool property about these models is that the resulting copper wire is a single very long wire that can be tapped at one point to make "start" and "end" wires.

 ![rodin-coil-1.png](rodin-coil-1.png)